zingchart/ZingChart-AngularJS/README.md

     ]
 };
 ```
 Note: You can add series values into this object like you normally would while using ZingChart.
-However if you define the directives zc-values parameter, those values will override and "values" inside of your zc-data object
+However if you define the directives zc-values parameter, those values will override the "values" inside of your zc-data object

 #####_zc-render_ [object] ```(optional)```